-Table S4.2: Correlation between the first five dimensions and the different variables.
+Table S4.2.
+Correlation between the first five dimensions and the different variables.

-S.5: Datasets
+S5.
+Datasets

 Some pottery samples and clay samples were removed from the analysis, but the data is given below.
 Samples 47, 74, 1 and 67 were removed from the study because they were outlying samples which had not been analysed petrographically.
 It was, therefore, not possible to assess if the sherds were outlying because of a different fabric group or analytical error.
 These are not included in the 53 samples analysed in the paper.
 The clay samples removed from the multivariate analysis are GNB.B, GNB.E, MX.A, MX.D, MG.B.
 MX.A, D and GNB.B, E.